 This is actually a very good question because as with most slow-cooked meats, brisket will shrink during cooking (from 100% to about 60%) so you need to take that into consideration when planning your menu.
-As brisket has a bit of fat on it and some marbling throughout, it’s a satiating beef cut so you don’t need as much of it as of lean beef.
+As brisket has a bit of fat on it and some marbling throughout, it’s a satiating beef cut so you don’t need as much of it as lean beef.
 Plus, it also depends on what else you are serving with the brisket.

 If you’re serving mostly brisket, you’d want to allow for 200-300 grams or 8 ounces of cooked brisket or more for hungry tummies.
-In my case, we served the meat with a coleslaw salad and sweet potatoes on the side, so 150-200 gram or 5-7 ounces of brisket was sufficient.
-I purchased a 1kg/2lb flat cut brisket with a fat cap on the top (outer side), trimmed fat on the bottom.
+In my case, we served the meat with a coleslaw salad and sweet potatoes on the side, so 150-200 grams or 5-7 ounces of brisket was sufficient.
+I purchased a 1kg/2lb flat cut brisket with a fat cap on the top (outer side), and trimmed fat on the bottom.
 It served 6 (4 adults and 2 kids).